 In performing your vocal warm up exercise as part of your routine singing essentials, you can follow the vocal tips given in this article.
-Warm up exercises provide enormous benefits to beginners that are why music instructors and pro singers vouch for their favorable effect in singing.
+Warm-up exercises provide enormous benefits to beginners that are why music instructors and pro singers vouch for their favorable effect in singing.
 They reduce muscle tension and enhance your voice quality and strength.
 One session would ideally take at least 20 minutes.

 Why Vocal Warm up Before Singing is So Crucial?

 A study conducted by Gramming, Elliot, and Sundberg showed that altering the pitch stretches the muscles.
-Moreover, many singing stars have vouched for the fact that warming up exercises has contributed towards better performance.
+Moreover, many singing stars have vouched for the fact that warming up exercises has contributed to better performance.
 All the muscles in the entire body are used while singing without our knowledge.
 For the vocal singing alone, the muscles of the diaphragm are the essential ones that contribute strength, power, and stamina for singing.
-The muscles of the vocal chords or the larynx provide tonal quality, vibrato, and tempo.
-Muscles in the shoulders, neck, chest and abdomen are the secondary support to singing, and any stress or strain or tension at these muscles affects the quality of singing.
+The muscles of the vocal cords or the larynx provide tonal quality, vibrato, and tempo.
+Muscles in the shoulders, neck, chest, and abdomen are the secondary support to singing, and any stress or strain or tension at these muscles affects the quality of singing.
 The muscles of the limbs of your body give the physical support for standing or moving around and singing.

 Therefore, the deep breathing, yoga, and meditation go a long way in releasing tension and calming you down.
 “Vocalises” are additional singing warm up exercises that train your voice through breath control, voice modulation, voice blending, voice balance, intonation, and diction.

-The Golden Rules Of Vocal Warm Ups
+The Golden Rules Of Vocal Warm-Ups

 - You can start doing this exercise after taking a lot of fluids to help in lubricating and moisturizing your vocal cords.
 These warm-up exercises are essential in increasing the flow of blood to your voice-producing muscles.
 But before you start, you should perform first some relaxation exercises to condition your physical and mental attributes in doing this exercise.

-- Then, you can follow it up with a form of breathing exercise, pitch exercise and improvement of vocal strength exercise.
+- Then, you can follow it up with a form of breathing exercise, pitch exercise, and improvement of vocal strength exercise.
 Later, you can set your routine of warming up that fits your requirements.
 But in following these vocal warm up tips for beginners, you should discuss first the kind of exercise that you wish to do with your mentor to obtain his advice in charting out a plan for you.

-- You must be aware that there is no standard form of warm up exercise that is ideal for singers.
+- You must be aware that there is no standard form of warm-up exercise that is ideal for singers.
 Some may work better for others and some may not.
 As a general concept, you should progress in a gradual manner with your warm exercise from mid ranges to the level of extremes.
 You can refer to several books and singing programs online to get some vocal warm up tips that will provide you with a wide range of info concerning this subject.

-Powerful Vocal Warm Up Exercises
+Powerful Vocal Warm-Up Exercises

 Beginners in singing who would like to progress in their career should consider performing vocal warm up exercises that are crucial for their daily routine.
 These kinds of exercises are also important for people who sing on rare occasions.
 However, due to lack of time or for some other reasons, singers neglect to do these exercises that are very essential as the 1st step in singing.
-Just like in any form of sports activity, warming up is necessary before you move up to a high gear.
+Just like in any form of sports activity, warming up is necessary before you move up to high gear.

 In singing, the vocal cords have to be warmed up first before you sing or speak especially on long engagement to prepare them for rigid work that they are about to perform.
-If you neglect to warm up of your voice, this could lead to a devastating effect on your performance like vocal hoarseness or early vocal fatigue.
+If you neglect to warm up your voice, this could lead to a devastating effect on your performance like vocal hoarseness or early vocal fatigue.
 So, what should be done to avoid these vocal problems?
 Since every person might have a different singing voice, the type of vocal exercise that he should perform depends on his level of voice.

 1) Vocal Fry Exercise